NegiAkash890/Trivio/README.md

-# WeCBR
-QUIZ APP
+# Trivio (A Quiz App)

-This App is a Production Level App Build during Summer Internship .
+This App is a Production Level App built during my Summer Internship.

 ## Technologies Used